-Title: Application for Accrued Amounts Due a Deceased Beneficiary, VA Form 21P-601.
+Title: Application for Accrued Amounts Due a Deceased Beneficiary, VA Form 21-601.

 OMB Control Number: 2900-0216.

-Abstract: The information collected on VA Form 21-601 is use to determine a claimant's entitlement to accrued benefits that was due to a deceased Veteran but not paid prior to the Veteran's death.
-Each survivor claiming a share of the accrued benefits must complete a separate VA Form 21-601; however if there is no living survivors who are entitled on the basis of relationship, accrued benefits may be payable as reimbursement to the person or persons who bore the expenses of the Veteran's last illness and burial expenses.
+Abstract: The information collected on VA Form 21-601 is used to determine a claimant's entitlement to accrued benefits that was due to a deceased veteran but not paid prior to the veteran's death.
+Each survivor claiming a share of the accrued benefits must complete a separate VA Form 21-601; however if there are no living survivors who are entitled on the basis of relationship, accrued benefits may be payable as reimbursement to the person or persons who bore the expenses of the veteran's last illness and burial expenses.

 Affected Public: Individuals or households.